Gunung Sewu Geopark: Attractions

 The Geopark has many caves, some of which have underground rivers. where tubing activities can be carried on.

-Nglanggeran primeval volcano in the Patuk area is only 600 meters high but there are excellent views from the peak to the north towards Mount Merapi and to the south across to the coast of Java.
+The Nglanggeran primeval volcano in the Patuk area is only 600 meters high but there are excellent views from the peak to the north towards Mount Merapi and to the south across to the coast of Java.
 Scattered giant granite and andesite rock formations called "watu wayang" (puppet rocks) are found at the Mt Nglanggeran_{(id)} area as well as a nearby man-made lake.
 It takes around 3 hours to hike from the Pendopo Kali Song entrance point to the peak.

 Siung Beach Bay is about 300 meters length, but swimming is prohibited because of dangerous rocks and severe waves.
 The cliff surrounding the beach is suitable for rock climbing, with over 200 tracks.

 200 meters east of Siung Beach there is a 10-meter Jogan tiered fall in Tepus district which is 70 kilometers from Yogyakarta (2 hours drive).
 Rainy season is the best time to see the Jogan tiered fall, because in dry season the water level is low.